-- Use a regularly continuously updated anti-virus software and a firewall.

-Wherever possible, deactivate exclude from the shared network from - computers used to capable of accessing the Internet.

--Avoid the use of wireless technologies (Wifi).
-If its use is essential, separate Wifi network access from the rest of the IT system and use Wifi security systems measures as an encryption, strong passwords, virtual private networks (VPN), etc.

-- Prohibit the use of the same password for professional and personal applications. - -Vary passwords between applications.
+- Use a continuously updated anti-virus software and a firewall. - Wherever possible, exclude from the shared network computers capable of accessing the Internet. - Avoid the use of wireless technologies (Wifi).
+If its use is essential, separate Wifi network access from the rest of the IT system and use Wifi security measures as encryption, strong passwords, virtual private networks (VPN), etc. - Prohibit the use of the same password for professional and personal applications. - Vary passwords between applications.